bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/index.md

 To turn **ON** an option put the corresponding toggle in the up position corresponding to the ON text.
 The lower position corresponds to **OFF**.

-Check the [installation guide](/boards/bd845-pwb/installation) to know the proper configuration based on your cabinet setup.
+Check the [installation guide][Installation] to know the proper configuration based on your cabinet setup.

 ![BD845-PWB-DIP-SW](/assets/images/bd845-pwb-dip-sw-v1.0.0.png)